 Both the original US army duffel bag and the civilian made duffel bag are super lightweight for what they carry.
 The US Army duffel bag weighs only 0,95 Kg and the civilian one (33L) weighs only 0,85 Kg.
 If you compare it to very sophisticated bags this is very low.
 For example the Thule Subterra 34L weights 1,2 Kg, the Aer Flight Pack (23,6L) weighs 1,3 Kg and the Tortuga Homebase Backpack 32L weight 1,0 Kg.

 Some manufacturers make (US army style) duffel bags from a fashion perspective.
-Like this one on www.arket.com.
+Like the Nylon-top-load-duffle-bag on www.arket.com.

 Also inspired by other backpacks ?